Skip to content

 17.3.2 Empirical Data: Anthropic + AgentCoder

-Anthropic Multi-Agent Research System Test (source: Anthropic Engineering Blog, 2025): - A Multi-Agent system with Claude Opus 4 (Lead) + Claude Sonnet 4 (Workers) outperformed single-agent Opus 4 by 90.2% in internal research benchmarks - Token usage explained 80% of the performance variance — the key is not a stronger model, but that each agent completes a focused task in a clean context
+Anthropic Multi-Agent Research System Test (source: How we built our multi-agent research system, Anthropic Engineering Blog, 2025-06-13): - A Multi-Agent system with Claude Opus 4 (Lead) + Claude Sonnet 4 (Workers) outperformed single-agent Opus 4 by 90.2% on Anthropic's internal research eval - In the BrowseComp benchmark, token usage alone explained 80% of the performance variance — the key is not a stronger model, but that each agent completes a focused task in a clean context

 These results reveal a counterintuitive conclusion: the advantage of Multi-Agent comes not from "using more compute," but from letting each agent focus on a more specific task in a clean context.